NeuroLogic Decoding: (Un)supervised Neural Text Generation with Predicate Logic Constraints: Experiments I: Constrained Commonsense Generation

-Figure~\ref{fig:ablation_training} compares the performance (y-axis) of supervised GPT2 with \textsc{NeuroLogic} (\textbf{ orange line}) compared to supervised GPT2 with conventional beam search (\textbf{blue line}) as a function of the increasing training dataset size (x-axis).
+\paragraph{The amount of training data} \definecolor{blue1}{HTML}{1F77B4} Figure~\ref{fig:ablation_training} compares the performance (y-axis) of supervised GPT2 with \textsc{NeuroLogic} (\textbf{ orange line}) and with conventional beam search (\textbf{blue line}) as a function of the increasing amount of training data (x-axis).
 Notably, even after being supervised on 100\% of the training data, the supervised GPT2 does not successfully learn the \textsc{CommonGen} constraints (‘coverage’) and is even outperformed by the zero-shot GPT2 (i.e., using 0\% training data) with \textsc{NeuroLogic}.